javalce/css-layout-playground/README.md

 ![CSS Layout Playground screenshot](https://raw.githubusercontent.com/javalce/css-layout-playground/master/screenshot.png)

-CSS Layout Playground is a CSS playground for flexbox and grid layout.
+CSS Layout Playground is a CSS playground for flexbox layout.
 It allows you to quickly test your layout ideas and translate them into code.

 <p align="right"><a href="#top">Back to top 🔼</a></p>